• 25 Mar, 2026

 By the midpoint of the crossing, physical hardship was no longer surprising.
 What began to change was mental resilience.

 The Antarctic plateau offers no external reference for progress.
-Day after day, the horizon remains unchanged.
+Day after day the horizon remains unchanged.
 The sledges grow lighter as food is consumed, but bodies grow thinner as well.
-Calorie intake is calculated precisely, yet energy expenditure in constant cold always exceeds comfort.

 Messner understood something critical at this stage.
 Antarctica does not defeat people with sudden violence.
 It erodes them slowly.

 Small issues began to accumulate.
-Minor frostbite threatened exposed skin when wind cut unexpectedly across their faces.
+Minor frostbite threatened exposed skin when wind cut across their faces.
 A stove malfunction required delicate repair with numb fingers.
-Goggles iced over repeatedly, forcing them to stop and clear vision before continuing.
+Goggles iced over repeatedly, forcing them to stop and clear vision.

-To manage the strain, they reduced focus even further.
+To manage the strain they reduced their focus even further.

 4. Crossing the Polar High Point